Sup682/Repository2/README.md

 Swami.......pls12122
 Sai Ram
 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in Trstathe `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests  Sai RamSai.